hafidaso/My-Portfolio/README.md

 - **Database**: Supabase with pgvector for vector embeddings
 - **AI/ML**:
   - LangChain for chat functionality
+  - Ollama for local AI models (free)
-  - OpenAI for embeddings and completions
+- Hugging Face for embeddings and fallback (free)
   - ReactFlow for tech stack visualization
 - **GitHub API**: Octokit for repository and contribution data
 - **UI Components**: